uribealex69-rgb/battery-tm-4-matlab/README.md

    - Open the main Live Script
      - Navigate to the folder labeled _"MATLAB Project Code Files"_
      - Open the file _"Battery_Charging_Profile_TEAM4.mlx"_
-   - Make sure the helper functions are available
+   - Make sure the helper functions are available and manually open them one by one.
+(Open them and keep them in tabs)
      - The main Live script uses helper functions, located under _"MATLAB Project Code Files"_ section under _"Helper Functions"_.
      - Names of the functions include:
           * plotEnergy_phases.mlx